 Head weight is about 7 to 10 percent of your body weight.
 A significant burden to wear on your shoulders all day.
 When you allow your spine to fold naturally, the neck easily copes with the load.
 But if your head is in an unnatural position for a long time, for example, when you are sitting on a bicycle, gravity starts to work against you.

 The main culprit for neck and shoulder tension is poor posture, for example, when you are sitting in front of a computer screen or looking at the phone.
-So, whether you are an athlete or working at a table (even worse), there is a possibility that from time to time you have to experience pain.
+So, whether you are an athlete looking for neck exercises boxing or working at a table (even worse), there is a possibility that from time to time you have to experience pain.

 Exercise “Owl’s neck”